Resolution Number 4,000,000 Achieved

 Finally, I can accurately report that even this relatively non-strenuous exercise provides a flow of endorphins, which make your brain happy.
 I’ve had some relatively depressing stuff go down in my life, and the exercise and the associated brain chemistry alteration have been good counters to them.
 So too is the confidence that comes from having a goal at an appropriate level of challenge, and then attaining it.

-Next year, I may get a bicycle and have to figure out how to translate bicycle miles into steps, ((Wouldn’t one pump of the pedal on a bike equal one step on a walk?)) but I bet there’s a fitbit algorithm that’ll do that.
+Next year, I may get a bicycle and have to figure out how to translate bicycle miles into steps, 2 but I bet there’s a fitbit algorithm that’ll do that.